GenZmeY/KF2-CustomTraderInventory/README.md

 - can preload weapon models (no lags when buying weapons);
 - unlock DLC weapons;
 - correct items sorting (by price);
-- don't have to worry about adding new guns after each Tripware update;
+- don't have to worry about adding new guns after each KF2 update;
 - add an unlimited number of items to the trader;
-- sell weapons excluded from trader inventory.
+- players can sell weapons excluded from trader inventory.

 ## Usage & Setup
 [See steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2830826239)